uk-national-parking-platform/uk-national-parking-platform.github.io/full-platform-use-cases.md

 ## Use Cases - Current Scope
 ### Inventory Data
-* Operator: uploads new static inventory information, updates existing inventory information (locations, charging hours, tariffs)
+* _Operator_: uploads new static inventory information, updates existing inventory information (locations, charging hours, tariffs)
-* Service Provider: loads all location, charging hours, tariff details to feed their rate engine
+* _Service Provider_: loads all location, charging hours, tariff details to feed their rate engine
-* Connected Supplier: loads list of locations to be offered on handheld units (including grouping information)
+* _Connected Supplier_: loads list of locations to be offered on handheld units (including grouping information)

 ### Occupancy Information
-* Operator: continuously updates occupancy information (via their PMS/sensor system)
+* _Operator_: continuously updates occupancy information (via their PMS/sensor system)
-* Connected Supplier, (Service Provider): reads occupancy information to feed their app/website
+* _Connected Supplier_, (Service Provider): reads occupancy information to feed their app/website

 ### Pay on Arrival
-* Operator: reads session information to pre-check challenged PCNs (via the session viewer application)
+* _Operator_: reads session information to pre-check challenged PCNs (via the session viewer application)
-* Service Provider: reports issued parking rights as well as new and updated session information
+* _Service Provider_: reports issued parking rights as well as new and updated session information

 ### Check in/out
-* Operator: reads session information to pre-check challenged PCNs (via the session viewer application)
+* _Operator_: reads session information to pre-check challenged PCNs (via the session viewer application)
-* Service Provider: reports issued parking rights as well as new and updated session information.
+* _Service Provider_: reports issued parking rights as well as new and updated session information.
 Motorists don't prepay for a fixed period, the amount due is calculated, charged and reported upon departure (check out)

 ### Enforcement
-* Connected Supplier: reads assigned right (and session) information to assess the legitimisation of a parked vehicle
+* _Connected Supplier_: reads assigned right (and session) information to assess the legitimisation of a parked vehicle

 ### Reconciliation
-* Operator: downloads consolidated information for reconciliation process
+* _Operator_: downloads consolidated information for reconciliation process
-* Service Provider: submits details required for the reconciliation process
+* _Service Provider_: submits details required for the reconciliation process